 What are the Clinical Signs of Heartworm Disease?

 Heartworm treatment is a serious medical procedure and can only be done in dogs.
 The drugs used to kill heartworms contain an arsenic component.
 During heartworm treatment the dog's liver and kidney will work hard to rid the dog's body of byproducts from the drugs and from the dead heartworms.
 Heartworm treatment carries risks to the pet.
 In addition, treatment is very costly.
-Dogs need to be kept still for several weeks after heartworm treatment has been started.
+Dogs need to be kept very quiet (strict cage rest) for several weeks after heartworm treatment has been started.
 Because of the risks and the pain and suffering involved with heartworm treatment, it is much better to prevent heartworms in the first place.
 Heartworm disease can be easily prevented by giving your dog or cat a dose of heartworm preventative each month.